What is Chin-Chin?

 Mikey's Message

-Surulere - Lagos, Nigeria was where I was born and raised.
-One of my earliest memories was my mother, who I affectionately call The Mama, making chin-chin.
-My brother, best friend, and I would sneak in the kitchen to fill our pockets with the cooling chin-chin and eat to our hearts content as we’d watch TV.
+Surulere - Lagos, Nigeria was where I was born, raised and buttered.
+My brother, childhood friend, and I would sneak in the kitchen to fill our pockets with the cooling chin-chin and eat to our hearts content as we’d watch TV.

 Pictured: The mama (middle), my friend (top right), my brother (bottom left), and I (top left) making chin-chin in Benin.